Sn$_{0.06}$Cr$_3$Te$_4$: A Skyrmion Superconductor: Abstract

-Next, from the spin-resolved PDOS (see Fig. S5 of the supplemental information) we identify that the Cr $3d$ orbitals dominate the spin-up DOS near the Fermi level, while they have negligible contribution for the spin-down DOS.
-Importantly, we notice that the spin-up DOS is dominated by $d_{xy}$, $d_{x^2-y^2}$, and $d_{zx}$ in the vicinity of Fermi level.
-However, by the Sn intercalation, we notice decrease in the spin-up DOS of $d_{x^2-y^2}$ and $d_{zx}$ and their drastic increase (about 2 times) in the spin-down DOS.
-The change in $d_{xy}$ orbital contribution is almost negligible by the Sn intercalation.
-This clearly indicates that the orbitals, $d_{x^2-y^2}$ and $d_{zx}$, play a vital role for the observed superconductivity in Sn$_{0.06}$Cr$_{3}$Te$_4$.
-Having understood the orbital contribution near the Fermi level, we then went on to examine the band dispersions and Fermi surfaces (see Fig. S6 of the supplemental information).
-It is evident from the band dispersions that the Sn intercalation not only shifts the Fermi level to higher kinetic energies, but significantly alters the band structure near the Fermi level.
-Particularly, from a closer look at the spin-down Fermi surface of Cr$_3$Te$_4$, we notice almost equal size of hole ($k_F$=0.12 $au$) and electron($k_F$=0.16 $au$) pockets at the Brillouin zone centre and zone edge, respectively.
-This, hints at the Fermi surface nesting as observed earlier from the unconventional superconductors such as in the Fe-based~\cite{Chubukov2008, Mazin2008,Terashima2009} and Cu-based~\cite{Ruvalds1995,Valla2006} systems in their magnetic state.
-Moreover, by the Sn intercalation, the size of the electron pocket increases at the zone edge and the hole pockets are barely visible at the zone centre.
-Thus, reduced Fermi surface nesting is demonstrated in the superconducting state of Sn$_{0.06}$Cr$_{3}$Te$_4$.
-This reduced Fermi surface nesting in the superconducting state is again consistent with the electron doped BaFe$_{2-x}$Co$_x$As$_2$ superconductor in which the highest T$_c$ was obtained when the size of the hole pockets at the zone centre is significantly reduced~\cite{Terashima2009, Thirupathaiah2010}.
+From the spin-resolved PDOS [see Fig. S6 of the supplemental information], we identify that the Cr $3d$ orbitals dominate the spin-up DOS near the Fermi level, while they have a negligible contribution to the spin-down DOS.
+Specifically, we notice that the spin-up DOS is dominated by $d_{xy}$, $d_{x^2-y^2}$, and $d_{zx}$ orbitals in the vicinity of Fermi level.
+However, by the Sn intercalation, we notice a decrease in the spin-up DOS and drastic increase (about two times) in the spin-down DOS of $d_{x^2-y^2}$ and $d_{zx}$.
+On the other hand, the change in $d_{xy}$ DOS is almost negligible by the Sn intercalation.
+This clearly indicates that the orbitals, $d_{x^2-y^2}$ and $d_{zx}$ are critical for the superconductivity in Sn$_{0.06}$Cr$_{3}$Te$_4$.
+Having understood the orbital contribution near the Fermi level, we then went on to examine the band dispersions [see Figs.~\ref{fig5}(e) and ~\ref{fig5}(f)] and Fermi surfaces [see Figs.~\ref{fig5}(g) and ~\ref{fig5}(h)].
+It is evident from the band dispersions that the Sn intercalation not only shifts the Fermi level to higher kinetic energies but significantly alters the band structure near the Fermi level.
+Particularly, from a closer look at the spin-down Fermi surface of Cr$_3$Te$_4$, we notice an almost equal size of the hole ($k_F=0.12$ $au$) and electron($k_F=0.16$ $au$) pockets at the Brillouin zone center and zone corner, respectively [see Fig.~\ref{fig5}(g)].
+This observation hints at a possibility of Fermi surface nesting as observed from the unconventional superconductors such as in the Fe-based~\cite{Chubukov2008, Mazin2008,Terashima2009} and Cu-based~\cite{Ruvalds1995,Valla2006} systems in their magnetic state.
+Moreover, by the Sn intercalation, the size of the electron pocket increases at the zone corner, while the hole pockets are barely visible at the zone center [see Fig.~\ref{fig5}(h)].
+Thus, the reduced Fermi surface nesting is demonstrated in the superconducting state of Sn$_{0.06}$Cr$_{3}$Te$_4$, again consistent with BaFe$_{2-x}$Co$_x$As$_2$ superconductor in which the highest T$_c$ was obtained when the size of the hole pockets at the zone center is significantly reduced~\cite{Thirupathaiah2010}.

-\subsection{Conclusions}
+\section{Conclusions}